How Weekly10 check-in tools for feedback and visibility can help employee wellbeing

 Many organisations spend considerable amounts of money on gym memberships, free lunches, surprise presents and social events.
 For some of these businesses, that may work for some of their people.
 For most, it works for very few of their people, particularly when it comes to long-term wellbeing improvements.

-As we recently discussed, wellbeing needs to be tackled from the roots up.
+As we've previously discussed, wellbeing needs to be tackled from the roots up.
 That's because the roots almost always point to something wrong culturally within an organisation.
 Typically, that’s an issue with the way leaders (fail to) communicate with their people.

 Weekly10 gives you the tools and the process to fix the way communication works within any business, for all employees.
 The idea of feedback being one-way and top-down, like a teacher leading a class, is horribly outdated.
 That's because it blinds management to the very real problems in their workplace culture.